 In the table below, some of the main terms relating to transgender rights are defined.
 This is provided for a better understanding for persons who may not be very familiar with these terms.
-There are also some definitions for legal terms that may be used in this Resource Book. nder is constructed into two strict categories of male or ty is expected to align with the sex assigned at birth and nd roles fit traditional expectations.
+There are also some definitions for legal terms that may be used in this Resource Book.

-tation of their gender through physical appearance - yles, accessories, cosmetics - and mannerisms, speech, names and personal references, and further noting that ay or may not conform to a person's gender identity;

-s to each person's deeply felt internal and individual , which may or may not correspond with the sex assigned personal sense of the body which may involve a freely of bodily appearance or functions by medical, surgical ther expressions of gender, including dress, speech ader identity, therefore, refers to an individual's selfn, woman, transgender or other identified category.

-rpus is used to challenge an unlawful detention or illegal beas corpus petition, a High Court or the Supreme Court son who is in illegal custody be produced before the shows variation in their primary sexual characteristics, omosomes or hormones from normative standard of male al features relating to sex, including genitalia and other ive anatomy, chromosomes, hormones, and secondary erging from puberty.

-ty for emotional, affectional and sexual attraction to, and elations with, persons of a different gender or the same one gender;

-der does not match with the gender assigned to that cludes trans-man or trans-woman (whether or not such e Sex Reassignment Surgery or hormone therapy or laser therapy), person with intersex variations, genderqueer and ocio-cultural identities as kinner, hijra, aravani and jogta. or 'transgender person' or even 'trans person' is generally term such as 'transgenders' should be avoided gender person who was assigned gender of a female at ler identity is that of a man.

-nsgender person who was assigned gender of a male at ler identity is that of a woman.

-mal written request or a petition to a High Court or the ect a government body to either do something or stop writ petition is filed when a citizen's fundamental or legal
+GENDER BINARY A system in which gender is constructed into two strict categories of male or female.
+Gender identity is expected to align with the sex assigned at birth and gender expressions and roles fit traditional expectations.
+GENDER EXPRESSION Each person's presentation of their gender through physical appearance - including dress, hairstyles, accessories, cosmetics - and mannerisms, speech, behavioural patterns, names and personal references, and further noting that gender expression may or may not conform to a person's gender identity; GENDER IDENTITY Gender identity refers to each person's deeply felt internal and individual experience of gender, which may or may not correspond with the sex assigned at birth, including the personal sense of the body which may involve a freely chosen modification of bodily appearance or functions by medical, surgical or other means and other expressions of gender, including dress, speech and mannerisms.
+Gender identity, therefore, refers to an individual's self-identification as a man, woman, transgender or other identified category.
+HABEAS CORPUS The writ of habeas corpus is used to challenge an unlawful detention or illegal imprisonment.
+In a habeas corpus petition, a High Court or the Supreme Court can require that a person who is in illegal custody be produced before the Court.
+PERSON WITH INTERSEX VARIATIONS A person who at birth shows variation in their primary sexual characteristics, external genitalia, chromosomes or hormones from normative standard of male or female body.
+SEX CHARACTERISTICS Each person's physical features relating to sex, including genitalia and other sexual and reproductive anatomy, chromosomes, hormones, and secondary physical features emerging from puberty.
+SEXUAL ORIENTATION Each person's capacity for emotional, affectional and sexual attraction to, and intimate and sexual relations with, persons of a different gender or the same gender or more than one gender; TRANSGENDER PERSON A person whose gender does not match with the gender assigned to that person at birth and includes trans-man or trans-woman (whether or not such person has undergone Sex Reassignment Surgery or hormone therapy or laser therapy or such other therapy), person with intersex variations, genderqueer and person having such socio-cultural identities as kinner, hijra, aravani and jogta.
+While "transgender" or 'transgender person" or even 'trans person" is generally a good term to use, term such as 'transgenders' should be avoided TRANSMAN A transman is a transgender person who was assigned gender of a female at birth but whose gender identity is that of a man.
+TRANSWOMAN A transwoman is a transgender person who was assigned gender of a male at birth but whose gender identity is that of a woman.
+WRIT PETITION A writ petition is a formal written request or a petition to a High Court or the Supreme Court to direct a government body to either do something or stop doing something.
+A writ petition is filed when a citizen's fundamental or legal rights are violated.